 Your training contract is the first document you must submit as a trainee.
 It is an important document that sets out the obligations on you, as a trainee, and on your firm, as a training organisation.

-Under the 2019 admission regulations registration of your training contract must occur within 28 days of the start date of your traineeship, so it is vital that we receive your completed form in sufficient time to allow for this.
-Any contracts received outwith this timescale will be deemed as late and must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Admissions Sub-committee.
-Failure to return the contract on time may result in an amendment to the commencement date of training.
+You must return your signed training contract within 28 days of the start of your traineeship or within 28 days of being granted your entrance certificate; whichever is the later date.
+Any contracts that are returned late must be accompanied by a covering letter explaining the reasons for the late submission.
+Failure to return the contract on time may result in an equivalent extension to the period of your traineeship.